 19a.
 If the .txt file is still there, the issue is fixed so you can copy (not move) the data from the corrupted account.

 19b.
-If the account still shows temporary, try and delete the profile from the Registry Editor again or setup a new hard drive and migrate the files from the account.
+If the account still shows temporary, try and delete the profile from the Registry Editor again or set up a new hard drive and migrate the files from the account.

 20. After four weeks, you can delete the appended profile and files to save disk space.
-If you replaced the corrupted hard drive, you can erase it and use for someone else.
+If you replaced the corrupted hard drive, you can erase it and use it for someone else.

 Remote Desktop Using the Registry Editor (Regedit.exe)